 I think we can all agree that the sinister Jaws theme music is one of the most memorable parts of the film, meaning it is even more important to describe it for those who cannot hear it.

-Why are SDH subtitles used?
+Why are SDH Subtitles Used?

 Now we have tackled “What does SDH subtitles mean?”, let us discuss their usage.
 SDH subtitles are important because everyone should be able to consume, fully understand and enjoy video content.

-Meanwhile, worldwide, an estimated 466 million people, 5% of the population, have disabling hearing loss, and this number is expected to rise to 900 million by 2050.
+Worldwide, an estimated 466 million people, 5% of the population, have disabling hearing loss, and this number is expected to rise to 900 million by 2050.

 Therefore, whether you are disseminating an informational video, a video-led advert for a small business on social media or an indie film due to be launched in cinemas, deaf and hard-of-hearing viewers are sure to make up a significant portion of your potential audience.